-What are the requirements for opening a branch in Malta?
+What are the requirements for opening a branch in Malta in 2022?

-International companies can easily establish branches in Malta, following and respecting the appropriate legal framework.
+International companies can easily establish branches in Malta in 2022, following and respecting the appropriate legal framework.
 Below you can find important information about branches and incorporation in Malta:

 The actions and responsibilities of a branch in Malta are taken by the foreign company, alongside the capital and assets.